-The 2008 Nissan Pathfinder builds on a good thing, bringing more amenities, cleaner style inside and out, and offers a testosterone-laden V8 for power freaks and routine trailer pullers.
+The Nissan Pathfinder brings ample interior amenities, clean style inside and out, and offers a testosterone-laden V8 for power freaks and routine trailer pullers.
 If you need a capable seven-seat mid-size utility able to go beyond most drivers' requests, it deserves consideration.

 NewCarTestDrive.com correspondent G.R.
 Whale test drove the Pathfinder V8 in rural Wisconsin and not-so-rural Southern California.
 With Tom Lankard reporting from Bainbridge Island, Washington.